im-open/set-environment-variables-by-scope/README.md

 The `input-file` must be YAML format and has all the elements at the root level.
 It's contents would be formatted like this:

-The `input-file` must be YAML format and has all the elements at the root level.
-It's contents would be formatted like this:

 ```yaml
 db_server@dev qa: lower-env.db-server.domain.com
 db_server@stage: stage.db-server.domain.com